All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 1888_Brooklyn_AA_teamphoto

-Dated April 1888 or earlier.
+Dated early to mid-April 1888.
 A drawing made from this photo was published on April 19, 1888.
-Photo date further confirmed by appearance of players Orr, Holbert, Silch, Radford and Mays, all of whom only played for Brooklyn in 1888.
+Year of photo can be confirmed by the appearance of players Orr, Holbert, Silch, Radford and Mays, all of whom only played for Brooklyn in 1888.
 Photo shows team wearing a uniform that featured checks on the shirt and pants.
-Newspapers reported in March 1888 that the team would wear blue checks.
-However, reports in April 1888 as well as color-renderings of this uniform suggest the checks were red or maroon in color.
+Reports from April 1888, as well as color-renderings of this uniform, suggest the checks were red or maroon in color.

 1888_Brooklyn_AA_teamphotodetailsleeves

-Dated 1888.
+Dated early to mid-April 1888.
 Detail view of photo E. Detail view shows checks on shirts and pants, as well as, detachable sleeves.

 1888_Brooklyn_AA_teamphotodetailpants

-Dated 1888.
+Dated early to mid-April 1888.
 Another detail view of photo E. Detail view shows quilted padding on the knees.

 Photo G